RobertBHamilton/OpenDataFlow/examples/README.md

    chmod +x examples/myETL.sh

 5. Run a job through RunJob:
-   RunJob examples/myETL.sh
+   RunJob <passkey> etljob examples/myETL.sh
    (RunJob will provision the dataset-prefixed environment variables and the partition id, then invoke the script for the next READY partition.)

 Notes
 - The examples are intentionally minimal and safe; they demonstrate the variable naming convention and usage pattern.
 In production you should not print or persist decrypted passwords; treat the values as sensitive.
-- If your installation uses slightly different variable names (e.g., uses *_encryptedpass instead of *_password), tell me the exact names and I'll update the example to match them.
+- The passkey is the key you used to encrypt the dataflow password and placed into encrypted property in dataflow.properties file.
+The utility will use the passkey to decrypt the password to that it can connect to dataflow database.